roihezkiyahu/HITL-demo/blog_post.md

     feedback: str
 ```

-Three fields:
-- **messages**: The conversation history (system, user, assistant, tool messages)
-- **approved**: Boolean flag for approval status
-- **feedback**: Optional user feedback for rejections
+Three fields with clear responsibilities: messages track the conversation history including system, user, assistant, and tool messages; approved is a boolean flag for the approval status; and feedback holds optional user guidance for rejections.
 This simplicity is key.
-We don't need complex iteration counters or history tracking—the graph structure and message accumulation handle everything.
+We don't need complex iteration counters or history tracking because the graph structure and message accumulation handle everything.

 ---